dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/static-files.md

 * Works with a [Content Delivery Network (CDN)](https://developer.mozilla.org/docs/Glossary/CDN) (for example, [Azure CDN](https://azure.microsoft.com/services/cdn/)) to serve the app's static assets closer to the user.
 * [Fingerprinting assets](https://developer.mozilla.org/docs/Glossary/Fingerprinting) to prevent reusing old versions of files.

-`MapStaticAssets` operates by combining build and publish processes to collect information about the static assets in the app.
+Map Static Assets Middleware operates by combining build and publish processes to collect information about the static assets in the app.
 This information is utilized by the runtime library to efficiently serve the static assets to browsers.

-`MapStaticAssets` can replace <xref:Microsoft.AspNetCore.Builder.StaticFileExtensions.UseStaticFiles%2A> in most situations.
-However, `MapStaticAssets` is optimized for serving the assets from known locations in the app at build and publish time.
+Map Static Assets Middleware can replace <xref:Microsoft.AspNetCore.Builder.StaticFileExtensions.UseStaticFiles%2A> in most situations.
+However, Map Static Assets Middleware is optimized for serving the assets from known locations in the app at build and publish time.
 If the app serves assets from other locations, such as disk or embedded resources, <xref:Microsoft.AspNetCore.Builder.StaticFileExtensions.UseStaticFiles%2A> should be used.

-`MapStaticAssets` replaces calling <xref:Microsoft.AspNetCore.Builder.ComponentsWebAssemblyApplicationBuilderExtensions.UseBlazorFrameworkFiles%2A> in apps that serve Blazor WebAssembly framework files, and explicitly calling <xref:Microsoft.AspNetCore.Builder.ComponentsWebAssemblyApplicationBuilderExtensions.UseBlazorFrameworkFiles%2A> in a Blazor Web App isn't necessary because the API is automatically called when invoking <xref:Microsoft.Extensions.DependencyInjection.WebAssemblyRazorComponentsBuilderExtensions.AddInteractiveWebAssemblyComponents%2A>.
+Map Static Assets Middleware (<xref:Microsoft.AspNetCore.Builder.StaticAssetsEndpointRouteBuilderExtensions.MapStaticAssets%2A>) replaces calling <xref:Microsoft.AspNetCore.Builder.ComponentsWebAssemblyApplicationBuilderExtensions.UseBlazorFrameworkFiles%2A> in apps that serve Blazor WebAssembly framework files, and explicitly calling <xref:Microsoft.AspNetCore.Builder.ComponentsWebAssemblyApplicationBuilderExtensions.UseBlazorFrameworkFiles%2A> in a Blazor Web App isn't necessary because the API is automatically called when invoking <xref:Microsoft.Extensions.DependencyInjection.WebAssemblyRazorComponentsBuilderExtensions.AddInteractiveWebAssemblyComponents%2A>.

-`MapStaticAssets` provides the following benefits that aren't available when calling <xref:Microsoft.AspNetCore.Builder.StaticFileExtensions.UseStaticFiles%2A>:
+Map Static Assets Middleware provides the following benefits that aren't available when calling <xref:Microsoft.AspNetCore.Builder.StaticFileExtensions.UseStaticFiles%2A>:

 * Build-time compression for all the assets in the app, including JavaScript (JS) and stylesheets but excluding image and font assets that are already compressed.
 [Gzip](https://tools.ietf.org/html/rfc1952) (`Content-Encoding: gz`) compression is used during development.
 Gzip with [Brotli](https://tools.ietf.org/html/rfc7932) (`Content-Encoding: br`) compression is used during publish.
 * [Fingerprinting](https://developer.mozilla.org/docs/Glossary/Fingerprinting) for all assets at build time with a [Base64](https://developer.mozilla.org/docs/Glossary/Base64)-encoded string of the [SHA-256](xref:System.Security.Cryptography.SHA256) hash of each file's content.
 This prevents reusing an old version of a file, even if the old file is cached.
 Fingerprinted assets are cached using the [`immutable` directive](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control#directives), which results in the browser never requesting the asset again until it changes.
 For browsers that don't support the `immutable` directive, a [`max-age` directive](https://developer.mozilla.org/docs/Web/HTTP/Headers/Cache-Control#directives) is added.